shu012/rshell/README.md

 **Rshell** works as a command shell that will prompt the user with `$: ` and take in a command or a series of commands, evaluate the command(s), and execute the command(s).
 The user will continously be prompted until `exit` is inputted.
 Valid commands may be inputted in the format: `executable [arguementList] [connector cmd]`.
 Valid connectors include: `||`, `&&`, and `;`.
 The command `test` or `[]` may be utilized to execute a test command in the format: `test -flag path` or `[ -flag path]`.
 Valid flags include: `-f`, `-d`, and `-e`.
 Flags may be omitted, in which case the default flag, `-e`, will be used.
 A user may, also, indicate precedence with the use of `()`.

 ##Classes
-Base class `Input` has a member variable `input` of datatype string that stores the entire inputted command line.  `Input`, also, includes two constructors and two other member functions.
+Base class `Input` has a member variable `input` of datatype string that stores the entire inputted command line.
+Class `Input`, also, includes two constructors and four other member functions.
 ```
 class Input
 {